edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/motor-pump-cypress-cn0549.md

 For this application, we will use a condition-based prototyping platform developed by Analog Devices (CN0549) and PSOC 6 Wifi-BT Pioneer Kit by Infineon.

 The CN0549 is a condition-based monitoring platform based around the integrated electronic piezoelectric (IEPE) standard, a popular signaling interface standard for high-end microelectronic mechanical systems (MEMS) and piezo sensors that are prevalent in industry today.
-The kit comes with a mechanical mount optmized for vibration fidelity.
+The kit comes with a mechanical mount optimized for vibration fidelity.
 For setting up the board with the sensor and to learn more about the hardware, please refer to the links below:

 * [Putting together CN0549](https://wiki.analog.com/resources/eval/user-guides/circuits-from-the-lab/cn0549#:~:text=Card%20using%20Linux-,Putting%20together%20the%20CN0549,-Take%20out%20the)
 * [Understanding the circuit](https://www.analog.com/en/design-center/reference-designs/circuits-from-the-lab/cn0549.html#rd-functionbenefits)

 The anchor of this solution is Infineon's PSOC 6 Wifi-BT Pioneer Kit.
 The application processor is performance-optimized and runs at  150 MHz, and the co-processor is an Arm M0 core, which can run at 100 MHz.
 Both cores are power-efficient.
 It has a floating-point unit (FPU), an 8 KB 2-way associative cache, 1 MB Flash, and 288 KB RAM.
-The board also has a capacitive sensing block and the capability of programable digital and analog blocks known as PSOC.
+The board also has a capacitive sensing block and the capability of programmable digital and analog blocks known as PSOC.
 It is an excellent pick for developing edge ML applications requiring a direct sensor interface.
 Moreover, board Wi-Fi support and a USB host device can be helpful for high-speed data logging.

 Here are some pictures of the hardware before and after the assembly.
 Refer to the CN0549 reference guide for sensor-specific modifications, such as selecting coaxial wire and jumper settings.
 Switch the `SW7` to position **one** on the MCU board side, ensuring that the sensor board is powered from kitprog2 stable VDD supply.
 Also, ensure the board is in **daplink** mode for easy debugging in the software section.